-3.16 Structural boundary testing of each watertight/airtight temporary access closure (e.g. cofferdam, vacuum box, air hose, and water hose) must be in accordance with NAVSEA Standard Items (See Note 4.6)
+3.16 Accomplish the requirements of 009-025 of NAVSEA Standard items for structural boundary testing of each watertight/airtight temporary access closure (e.g. cofferdam, vacuum box, air hose, and water hose).

 4.1 Maximum Calculated Draft (MCD) - The maximum draft, calculated during the period in which ship's draft is affected due to evolutions which add, remove, or change weight.
 It represents the "worst case" cumulative effect at any one time on trim, list, or draft for the proposed weight changes throughout the period that hull penetrations are in a non-standard configuration.
 MCD must be known and utilized by the SUPERVISOR and Ship's Force in scheduling work and testing during waterborne maintenance periods.